Citi Gold AAdvantage World Pros

 |Citi Gold: $30,000||Citi Plat: $30,000||Citi Gold: $30,001||Citi Plat: $30,001|

 Assumptions: two roundtrip flights worth $500 each per year; $29,000 & $29,001 in other annual credit card charges.
 Redeemed values have the $50 and $95 Gold and Platinum annual fees subtracted.
 Citi Platinum promotional miles of 30k with flights earning 2x the miles.
 2% redemption rate and return.
 No value for intangible experiences from the Citi Platinum, such as priority boarding, etc. Assumes year-end miles redemption = no 10% clawback on redeemed miles with the Citi Platinum (clawed miles take 8 - 10 weeks to post).

 What really bumps the Platinum card over the Gold is the $100 flight discount that kicks in after $30k of annual spending (savings included in Citi Platinum Redeemed Value).
 With spending under $30k, the $95 annual fee eats into the redeemed value.
 Spending above $30k brings in the $100 flight discount, which makes you whole for the annual fee.

-The Barclaycard is our pick for the best general purpose travel credit card out there.
-With its 2.2% rewards return rate, 40,000 signing bonus miles, and $89 in annual fee, the Arrival card has the highest travel rewards rates you can get outside of the specialty travel credit cards.
-Let's see how this multi-purpose card compares with the American Airlines Gold credit card.
+The Capital One® Venture® Rewards Credit Card is our pick for the best general purpose travel credit card out there.
+With its 2% rewards return rate, 50,000 bonus miles, and $95 in annual fee (waived year 1), the Venture card has the highest travel rewards rates you can get outside of the specialty travel credit cards.

 Information current as of December 2013